 Did you go through a lot of guitars in the ’80s, or were you pretty loyal to just one or two?

 So that was the guitar.
 But I always loved Gretsches, pre-punk.
-I mean, I was in a high school band, we played a lot of Neil Young and Crazy Horse stuff – “Ohio,” “Cinnamon Girl,” all that.
-I was into this sort of slightly barnyard, cavalier approach to guitar playing, and the Gretsch kind of helped!
-So there was all these elements, but only had enough money to buy one guitar.
+I was in a high school band that played a lot of Neil Young and Crazy Horse stuff – “Ohio,” “Cinnamon Girl,” all that.
+I was into this slightly barnyard, cavalier approach to guitar playing, and the Gretsch helped!
+So there was all these elements, but I only had enough money to buy one guitar.

 The irony was, when I got my first real job in a band, I went from a ’58 double-cutaway Les Paul Junior in Cherry Red to a double-cutaway White Falcon.
 I got into the Gretsches in ’81, when I was in a band called Theater of Hate.
-The Gretsch has always been a big part of that particularly on The Cult’s Love album, and from what I can remember, I played the White Falcon on pretty much all that album.
-Ian had a Vox Teardrop, which somebody discovered a load of them in England; if you look at videos from ’85, you see a bunch of [British] bands using them because somebody found all these parts for Voxes.
-We brought in a red 12-string Teardrop that appears a bit in the video for “Revolution.”
+It has always been a big part of that, particularly on The Cult’s Love album, and from what I can remember, I played the White Falcon on pretty much all that album.
+Ian had a Vox [Mark III] teardrop; if you look at videos from ’85, you see a bunch of [British] bands using them because somebody found all these parts for Voxes.
+We brought in a red 12-string teardrop that appears in the video for “Revolution.”
 We used it either for the intro or the middle section of the song.
 The rest of it was either a Gretsch or a Telecaster [frontman Ian Astbury] owned.